Skip to main content

 });

-Responding with a response Jump to heading
+Responding with real data Jump to heading

-Most servers also do not respond with "Hello, World!" to every request.
+Most servers do not respond with "Hello, World!" to every request.
 Instead they might respond with different headers, status codes, and body contents (even body streams).

 Here is an example of returning a response with a 404 status code, a JSON body, and a custom header: